vanderpatrick/HackAMusic/README.md

 ![image info](./media/images/keybeats_game.png)

 ## How to play
-Simple clean fun with your keyboard.
+* ### Simple clean fun with your keyboard.
-Click play.
+* Click play.
-Listen to the clip.
+* Listen to the musical sequence.
-Press the keys in sequence.
+* Use the keyboard keys and press the keys in musical sequence.
-Level up by getting all of the sequence correct.
+* Level up by getting all of the musical sequence correct.

 ## Setup